 Between 1926 and 1928, strychnine killed more than 3 Americans every week.5,27 In 1932, it was the most common cause of lethal poisoning in children,5,83 and one-third of the unintentional poison-related deaths in children younger than 5 years were attributed to strychnine.60 Currently, strychnine poisoning is rare and continues to decrease in the United States, although deaths are still reported.
 The Toxic Exposure Surveillance System (TESS) and National Poison Data System (NPDS) data of the American Association of Poison Control Centers (AAPCC) reported 1163 strychnine exposures including 5 deaths during the 10 years from 2006 to 2015 (Chap.
 130).

 In the modern era, strychnine poisoning typically results from deliberate exposure with suicidal and homicidal intent,27,48 as well as from unintentional poisoning by a Chinese herbal medicine (Maqianzi)16 and a Cambodian traditional remedy (slang nut).46,48,51 Maqianzi is used to treat limb paralysis, severe rheumatism, inflammatory disease, and skeletal fluorosis50 whereas slang nut is used to treat gastrointestinal diseases.
-The bitter taste of strychnine has led to its use as an adulterant in heroin42 and cocaine.13,22,64 There are also reports of strychnine poisoning from adulterated amphetamines,22 3,4-methylenedioxymethamphetamine (MDMA),25 Spanish fly,12 and from the ingestion ...
+The bitter taste of strychnine has led to its use as an adulterant in heroin42 and cocaine.13,22,64 There are also reports of strychnine poisoning from adulterated amphetamines,22 3,4-methylenedioxymethamphetamine (MDMA),25 Spanish fly,12 and from ...